-In 1980, painted my kitchen in my rented bungalow.
-After I had noticed that any paint I got on the very old & worn (& hideous & impossible to clean) lino floor, was almost impossible to remove, I thought, “Gee, I could paint this puppy!”
-And I did.
+In 1980, I had noticed that any paint I got on the very old & worn (& hideous & impossible to clean) lino floor in my rented bungalow, was too stubborn to remove, I thought, “Gee, I could paint this puppy!”

 THE MANY CAVEATS ON PAINTING A BUNGALOW LINOLEUM FLOOR

 Even though I had done this process successfully, material formulas have changed radically in the past 40 years (bad) due to environmental concerns (good).
-Additionally, having created no design to my 80’s floor, I had applied a very flat paint surface.
-(I had used a stenciled canvas floor cloth to make a faux lino rug to fancy it up.)
+Additionally, having painted no design to my 80’s floor, I had ended up with a very flat paint surface.
+(I used a stenciled canvas floor cloth to make a faux lino rug to fancy it up.)
 And, I was married to a chemistry major who had sanded & coated 1,000+ floors & was using perfectly calibrated, state-of-art equipment.
 I’m thinkin’ that maybe you don’t have someone living in your home with these qualifications, nor this equipment (though I’m sure he has his own fine equipment.)
-So, I wanted to check out these aspects with Earl my tech guy at Ben Moore for advice on the painting of a bungalow’s linoleum floor.
+So, I wanted to check out these aspects with Earl, my tech guy at Ben Moore, for advice on the painting of a bungalow’s linoleum floor.
 Earl immediately said, “Don’t do it.”

 I’m a flooring professional so I lack the dewy optimism of the inexperienced.
 I have seen floors peel, scratch, bubble, pretty much perform tragically in multiple ways, so I always err on the side of caution when dealing with any new material or process.
 I read everything the manufacturer says in their tech materials.
 I follow that with a question- filled call that usually gets me transferred from customer service to the tech guys.
 This is why I love Earl.
 He’s a tech guy who works the customer service phones.
 A jewel!